 The reliance on wholesale funding is low.
-As of end-2015, Co-Operative Bank had £3.6 billion of market funds and its Market Funds as a proportion of Tangible Banking Assets ratio stood at 12.6%, according to our calculations.
+As of June 2016, Co-operative Bank had £3.8 billion of market funds and its Market Funds as a proportion of Tangible Banking Assets ratio stood at 13.4%, according to our calculations.
 At the beginning of 2016 the bank repaid the remaining balance on the Funding for Lending Scheme (FLS) facility.
-Co-Operative Bank issued £250 million of 10 year callable subordinated Tier 2 notes on 1 July 2015, reinstating its market access.
+Co-operative Bank issued £250 million of 10 year callable subordinated Tier 2 notes on 1 July 2015, reinstating its market access.
 In our opinion, despite the return to market, obtaining wholesale funding on favourable terms currently remains a challenge for the bank.